The Most Important Idea in Hotel Digital Marketing

-If your guest’s experience is a novel, your hotel website is chapter 1.
+If your guest’s experience is novel, your hotel website is chapter 1.
 It’s where the story begins.
-Think of OTAs, ads, search engines and review platforms as prologues and footnotes—they either bring people into, or temporarily divert them, from the core of the story, which begins in earnest on your hotel website.
+Think of OTAs, ads, search engines, and review platforms as prologues and footnotes—they either bring people into or temporarily divert them, form the core of the story, which begins in earnest on your hotel website.

 Your website is also a very powerful vehicle for crafting a marketing story.
 You have text, images, video, design, eCommerce—plus it’s interactive.

-The goal with storytelling on your hotel website is to invite guests to see themselves as part of your story and to allow guests to see your hotel as part of theirs.
+The goal of storytelling on your hotel website is to invite guests to see themselves as part of your story and to allow guests to see your hotel as part of theirs.

 Find the Right Audience

 Some stories are universal.
 Others appeal to a specific type of person.

 When thinking about the types of travelers most likely to see your type of hotel as a valuable part of their travel story, technology gives us some powerful tools to make this link.